HeroesToolChest/Heroes.XmlData/README.md

 });
 ProgressReporter progressReporter = new(progress);

+// HeroesXmlLoader.LoadWithCASC(cascConfig, httpClient, progressReporter: progressReporter);
-HeroesXmlLoader heroesXmlLoaderFile = HeroesXmlLoader.LoadWithFile("Path\\to\\mods", progressReporter: progressReporter);
+// HeroesXmlLoader.LoadWithFile("Path\to\mods, progressReporter: progressReporter);
 ```

 ## Developing
-To build and compile the code, it is recommended to use the latest version of [Visual Studio 2026 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).
+To build the code, it is recommended to use the latest version of [Visual Studio 2026 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).

 Another option is to use the dotnet CLI tools from the latest [.NET SDK](https://dotnet.microsoft.com/download).